gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ## Cross-compilation

 Rust has great cross-compilation support; C++ not so much.
 Nonetheless I managed to coerced CMake into cross-compiling to every platform we support from my Linux laptop.
 After using Docker for more than 10 years I am firmly against using Docker for that, it's just clunky and slow and not a good fit.
+Also we already have to cross-compile to the mobile platforms anyway so why not make that work for all platforms?

 That way, I can even cross-compile tests and example programs in C or C++ using the library and run them inside `qemu` to make sure all platforms work as expected.